danishdyna/LLM/Ollama-Run.md

-# Ollama Run Model
+# Ollama Run LLM Model
-Examples of running LLM Models in Ollama.
+This tutorial give examples on how to run LLM Models in Ollama.
+The main features are:
+* Run on premesis - Sensitive Data.
+* Run on $1.000 Windows PC - Accessible.
+* Run LLM Models in parallel to enable RAG - Local Data.

 ## Ollama Client
 Examples of running models in Ollama from Command Line:
 ```